TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-01-13-why-is-first-instant-feedback-crucial-to-developers.md

 id: 234
 title: "Why is First Instant Feedback Crucial to Developers?"
 perex: |
     Do you *open-source*?
-Then you now that instant feedback is crucial to your contributors.
+Then you know that instant feedback is crucial to your contributors.
 The same applies to private companies.
     <br>
     <br>
     There are **2 types of feedback**: from human and machine.